Anurni/Optical_Character_Recognition/README.md

 ```
 ## Script 2: `train.py`

-Trains a model for OCR using CNN-architecture.
+Trains a model for OCR on MLTGPU.
+The model uses CNN-architecture.
 Batch size is set to 32 and learning rate to 0.001.
 Will print out running loss each epoch.
 Saves the model as a pth-file to **my_OCR_model.pth**.

 ```bash